Tejasvk/Tejasvk.github.io/_pages/about.md

 I am no longer maintaining my [Warwick](https://warwick.ac.uk/fac/sci/dcs/people/u1554597) page.

-**Note: I am currently on industry job market (research/data scientist, machine learning engineer).**
+**Note: I am currently on industry job market (research/data scientist, machine learning engineer).
+Please get in touch if you happen to have an interesting opportunity.**

 As evident from my publications, my research topic is privacy preserving machine learning.
 I have 3 years